Wahoo KICKR V6 vs Zwift Hub — Which Smart Trainer Is Worth It?

 Noise and Apartment-Friendliness

-The Zwift Hub runs a bit louder — approximately 64–67 dB in most independent tests.
+The KICKR V6 runs at approximately 60–62 decibels during moderate effort.
+Wahoo improved the bearing and gear tolerances in the V6 compared to the V5 — reviewers have consistently noted the difference.
+The Zwift Hub runs a bit louder, approximately 64–67 dB in most independent tests.
 That 4–5 dB difference sounds small on paper.
-In practice, decibels operate on a logarithmic scale, meaning the Hub is roughly 1.5–2x as loud to the human ear as the KICKR V6 at similar wattages.
-Both trainers are noticeably quieter than a wheel-on setup or an older direct-drive unit from five or six years ago.
+Decibels operate on a logarithmic scale, though — the Hub is roughly 1.5–2x as loud to the human ear as the KICKR V6 at similar wattages.
+Both trainers are noticeably quieter than wheel-on setups or older direct-drive units from five or six years ago.
 But if you’re training at 6:00 AM in a studio apartment, that gap matters.

 The Verdict — Who Should Buy Which